marcus-rk/marcus-rk/README.md

 ---

-## 💼 **I'm interested in Internships and Job Opportunities**
+## 💼 **Internship & Job Opportunities**

-I am soon seeking internship or job opportunities where I can apply my skills in software architecture, cloud computing, and system development.
-If you're looking for someone who is passionate about solving complex technical problems and contributing to innovative solutions, let’s connect!
+I am actively seeking internships and job opportunities, where I can leverage my skills in software architecture and software development.
+If you're looking for a dedicated intern who is eager to learn and tackle real-world challenges, let’s connect!

 [![LinkedIn](https://img.shields.io/badge/LinkedIn-0A66C2?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/marcus-rk)

 ---